wnka/neko-cdk-infrastructure/README.md

 1. Create a keypair named `nekonekocdk` in your account.
 2. Tweak the `UserData` scripts in `src` to have the desired `NEKO_PASSWORD` and `NEKO_PASSWORD_ADMIN` values.
 3. Do a `cdk deploy` to create the CloudFormation stack.
-4. Launch an instance
+4. Launch an instance by setting the Desired Capacity to 1 on the right ASG.
 5. Open up `http://public-ip-of-instance:8080` and use either `NEKO_PASSWORD` or `NEKO_PASSWORD_ADMIN` to login.
 See the [neko docs](https://neko.m1k1o.net/) for more info.
 6. For VLC, `scp` your video files to `ec2-user@<ip>:video/`.
 Those files will show up in VLC under `/video`.
-7. Terminate your instance when done.
+7. Terminate the instance by setting the Desired Capacity to 0 on the ASGs.
 8. Run `cdk destroy` if you want to tear down the stack.
 Not necessary tho.

 ## Useful commands